Presidential Inaugurations: History and Little Known Facts

 President Franklin Pierce used the word "affirmed" rather than "swear" while taking his oath and refused to have a Bible present.
-Many close to Pierce felt that he was having a crisis of faith following the death of his only remaining child just a few weeks before President Pierce was to take office.
+Many close to him felt he was having a crisis of faith following the death of his only remaining child just a few weeks before he was to take office.
 Mr. and Mrs. Pierce, who had previously lost two children, were travelling by train with their eleven year old son when an accident occurred and the child was decapitated in front of them.
-Of course, Mrs. Pierce did not attend the inauguration and it was a very subdued ceremony, unlike others in history.
+Of course, Mrs. Pierce did not attend the ceremony and it was very subdued, unlike others in history.

 Another weather related incident plagued the Presidential Ball held in honor of President Ulysses Grant.
 The temperature in Washington that night was bitter cold and someone failed to turn on the heat in the ballroom.
 To make the atmosphere more festive for the uncomfortable party goers, canaries were brought into the room to "sing" for the guests.
 Unfortunately, the birds died in the frigid room!

-Another tradition of Inauguration Day is the Inaugural Parade.
+Another tradition is the Inaugural Parade.
 President Woodrow Wilson was a forward thinking president, as demonstrated by his parade on March 4, 1917.
 Women were allowed to participate for the first time!

 President Lyndon Johnson did not deliver an inaugural address at the beginning of his first term in office.
-He was sworn in on the official presidential airplane, Air Force One, at Love Field in Dallas just minutes before taking off to return to Washington, DC to begin the process of helping our nation heal.
+He was sworn in on the official presidential airplane, Air Force One, at Love Field in Dallas.
+Just minutes later, the plane took off to return to Washington, DC to begin the process of helping the nation heal.
 Standing by his side was Jackie Kennedy, widow of President John F. Kennedy who had been killed by an assassin just 2 hours and 38 minutes earlier.

 The American people have always shown great interest in the beginnings of a new presidential term, whether with hopeful anticipation or indignation that their chosen candidate was not the victor in the election process.
 Here are some "firsts" with regard to the media and presidential inaugurations: